-We perform our main analysis on a grid-level panel dataset constructed at the quarterly frequency.
-Specifically, we examine the impact of the tariff shocks that unfolded over the period Q1/2018-Q3/2019 on the year-on-year growth in night lights intensity over Q2/2018-Q4/2019.
-We find that each one percentage point increase in exposure to the US tariffs lowered night lights intensity by 0.59 log points, this being a point estimate on the conservative end of the range of magnitudes across different specifications.
-By contrast, we do not find statistically significant effects for the retaliatory tariffs on inputs, and we briefly explore several potential explanations for how Chinese producers coped with these tariffs.
-We further provide a discussion of the orthogonality conditions required for our Bartik strategy to be valid (c.f., Goldsmith-Pinkham et al., 2020; Borusyak et al., 2020); in this empirical setting, we view the case for causal identification as stemming from the plausible exogeneity of the initial product-level trade shares for the granular grid cells.
+We further provide a discussion of the orthogonality conditions required for our Bartik strategy to be valid (c.f., Goldsmith-Pinkham et al., 2020; Borusyak et al., 2022); in this empirical setting, we view the case for causal identification as stemming from the plausible exogeneity of the initial product-level trade shares for the granular grid cells.
 Related to this, we perform extensive checks to show that the results are not confounded by pre-trends, including trends associated with other initial grid characteristics that could be correlated with trade shares.
 Our results are likewise unaffected when we control explicitly for contemporaneous policy shocks, including changes in China's MFN tariff rates and exchange rate movements.
-We also perform a Monte Carlo exercise to ally concerns related to possible over-rejection in statistical inference with the use of Bartik measures (Adão et al., 2019).
+We also perform a Monte Carlo exercise to allay concerns related to possible over-rejection in statistical inference with the use of Bartik measures (Adão et al., 2019).